 No one wants to think about disaster coverage when the weather is nice, but it’s important to remember the same weather patterns that make November unseasonably warm, sometimes are the same ones that bring a polar vortex or sudden precipitation.

 Insurance companies are well aware of this, which is why coverage is changing all the time.
 In addition to discovering what is protected in emergency situations, ask if you are covered for temporary housing if such an event should happen.
 Having to relocate during an emergency can be very stressful on you and your family.
 Perhaps you have children who don’t adjust well to change.
 Your husband may have a strict gluten allergy and you are worried about having to eat at restaurants that may or may not accommodate his needs.

-Let your claims specialist know that you prefer to have your family stay in a fully furnished and spacious apartment rental suite such as Platinum Suites, with en-suite laundry and full kitchens.
-They are located in downtown Mississauga, across from Square One Shopping Centre.
+Let your claims specialist know that you prefer to have your family stay in furnished apartments for rent in Mississauga, such as Platinum Suites, with en-suite laundry and full kitchens.
+They are located in the downtown core, across from Square One Shopping Centre.

 In a furnished rental, your family can live day to day as close to the way you were living before the disaster struck – in comfort and safety.